bualuk/cisc187-assignments/lab28-critters/README.md

 Besides a fun way to wrap up the term, this project also provides additional insight into why we separate interfaces from implementation.
-In this lab, you are provided the interfacces to the 4 things you need to interact completely in the game world, the two primary are:
+In this lab, you are provided the interfaces to the few things you need to interact completely in the game world, the main ones are:

+- `critters.h`
-- critters.h
+- `direction.h`
-- direction.h
+- `add_player.h` and `add_player.cpp`

 No other source code is needed.
 It is already compiled into a library which includes a `main()`